Elmhurst Road Interchange Project at I-90

-The $54 million Elmhurst Road Interchange Project will complete the existing partial interchange that currently only provides access to and from the east and is scheduled to be completed in 2016.
-This work is part of the Elgin O'Hare Western Access Project.
+The $54 million Elmhurst Road Interchange Project will complete the existing partial interchange that currently only provides access to and from the east.
+This work is part of the Elgin O’Hare Western Access Project and is scheduled to be complete in 2017.

-Additional work on this project includes the reconstruction of the Elmhurst Road Bridge over Higgins Creek and the reconstruction and widening of Elmhurst Road from two lanes to three, which will begin in spring 2015 and continue through the end of the year.
+Additional work on this project includes the reconstruction of the Elmhurst Road Bridge over Higgins Creek and the reconstruction and widening of Elmhurst Road from two lanes to three, which began in spring 2015 and continue into 2017.

 Whenever possible, the Tollway uses traffic shifts and shoulders to keep as many lanes open during peak hours as were available before construction.
 The Elmhurst Road Bridge and all existing ramp access will remain open during construction.